DeliJingyiC/DelijingyiC.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Computational Linguistics and holds an MS in Computer Science & Engineering from The Ohio State University, advised by [Dr. Micha Elsner](https://u.osu.edu/elsner.14/) and [Dr. Andrew Perrault](https://aperrault.github.io).
-My research focuses on speech synthesis and reinforcement learning.
-I have led significant projects, such as developing a controllable text-to-speech (TTS) model enhanced with reinforcement learning to produce natural, high-quality speech with customizable speaker-specific features like pitch and speaking style.
-My work on applying GANs to phonological representations and analyzing CNNs' intermediate layers was recognized with the ACL Area Chair Award.
-Additionally, I also work on optimizing diffusion-based TTS models by incorporating advanced reinforcement learning techniques and designing novel loss functions to enhance model performance.
+My research focuses on speech synthesis and reinforcement learning, and generative AI.
+I have hands-on experience with stable diffusion models, scalable diffusion models with transformers and GANs.

 Updates
 ======